artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 = Features =
 * You can require a minimum and/or a valid free shipping coupon.
 * You can exclude by maximum weight.
+* You can exclude product categories.
+* You can exclude product tags.
 * You can exclude shipping classes.
 * You can exclude user roles.
 * You can hide payment gateways.